This chapter has been published in the book Mideast & Africa to 1700.

 Ironically, I must confess that I am a rather slow reader.
 However, many readers may take heart from this and realize that what we gain from what we read depends very much on how well we assimilate that information.
 I recommend reading carefully in order to visualize with the imagination, feel the meaning, and think about how it may be true and how it fits with other knowledge.
 After making every effort to understand what the author is saying, we can decide for ourselves whether we think it is accurate or helpful.

 Although I have some familiarity with several languages (Greek, Latin, Spanish, and French), I will be depending mostly on works that are in English.
 Some key words from various languages will be explained to readers for clarification of concepts that are unique to a culture.
 Although limited by translations, whenever possible I will be reading and interpreting writings from the various periods.

 ETHICS OF CIVILIZATION is organized chronologically and regionally by cultures.
-The geographical areas used are the Mideast & Africa, South Asia, East Asia, Europe, and America.
-As of 2010 eleven volumes have been published.
+The geographical areas used so far are the Mideast & Africa, South Asia, East Asia, Europe, and America.
+As of 2020 nineteen volumes have been published.
 The other titles are an estimated plan.
-I hope to complete the whole series of 31 volumes before I die.
+My goal is to complete the whole series of 38 volumes before I die.
 I hope that after my death someone else will continue the series.
 Completed volumes are indicated by *.

 *Volume 1.
 MIDEAST & AFRICA to 1700

 *Volume 2.
 INDIA & SOUTHEAST ASIA to 1800

 *Volume 3.
 CHINA, KOREA & JAPAN to 1800

 *Volume 4.
 GREECE & ROME to 30 BC